TomaszWoloszyn983/mood-design-gift-shop/README.md

     lineitem_total = models.DecimalField(max_digits=6, decimal_places=2, null=False, blank=False, editable=False)
 ```

+### Newsletter User
+Defines Newslatter user.
+And it stores the email, address the user and the subscription date.

 ```python
 class NewsletterUser(models.Model):
     email = models.EmailField(max_length=254, null=False, blank=False)
     added_on = models.DateTimeField(auto_now_add=True)
 ```

+### Post
+Defines the features of Post that admin users can publish on the Home Page and send them as a Newsletter to Newsletter Users.
+It contains fields such as posts title, publishing date, author/designer, image and content and also a list of email addresses of newsletter users.

 ```python
 class Post(models.Model):